persichetti-lab/FunMaps/README.md

 ![alt text](https://www.biorxiv.org/content/biorxiv/early/2023/12/18/2023.12.15.571854/F3.large.jpg?width=800&height=600&carousel=1)
 FunMaps is designed to streamline the process of conducting resting state functional mapping analyses.
 The toolbox takes in preprocessed resting state time series data in NIFTI format, converts the brain data into 1-dimensional vectors using AFNI, and conducts a parcellation analysis using the INFOMAP algorithm.
 Below the parcellation procedure is described in more detail for the whole brain.

 First, we made two masks using the Freesurfer cortical and subcortical segmentations a cortical mask that included cerebellar voxels and a subcortical mask that included brain stem voxels.
-Voxels with poor tSNR (< 10) and prominent blood vessel signal (identified from a standard deviation map of the volume-registered EPI data 36) were removed from the masks.
+Voxels with poor tSNR (< 10) and prominent blood vessel signal (identified from a standard deviation map of the volume-registered EPI data) were removed from the masks.
 The cortical mask was then downsampled to 6 mm3-resolution to speed up analysis run times, while the subcortical mask was downsampled to 3 mm3-resolution, because of its smaller starting volume.
 From there the whole-brain time series data was transformed into a 1D vector, downsampled, and masked for both cortex and subcrotex using AFNI's 3dmaskdump command.

 Next, we randomly split the participants into halves for 10 iterations.
 For each iteration we calculated the average ROI-to-non-ROI functional connectivity matrices.
 For each of ten iterations, group-average correlation matrices between the mask and whole-brain voxels were calculated for each half of data (done separately for the cortical and subcortical masks).
 These matrices were made square by correlating each column of the whole-brain x mask (cortical or subcortical) matrix with themselves.
 The real-valued correlation matrices were then thresholded into binary.